Mona Kasra

 Mona Kasra is a media artist, projection designer, and interdisciplinary scholar.
-She is Associate Professor of Digital Media Design at the University of Virginia.
+She is associate professor of Digital Media Design at the University of Virginia.

 Personal life

 An Iranian-American, Kasra was born and raised in Tehran.
-Kasra was involved with the Iranian Women's Right's Movement (Campaign of One Million Signatures) in 2006.

 She holds a PhD in Arts and Technology from the University of Texas at Dallas, as well as an MFA in Video/Digital art and a BA in Graphic Design.